imbaTapac/diploma/README.md

 - fixed issue when when to the user shows the report and then he clicks to get another report, the previous not cleaned and not hidden.
 - removed registration logic from controller to service.
 - small bug and code fixes.

+Version 0.9.RELEASE :
+- clarified message when student ratings is not declined;
+- implemented new page "my-rating" where student can see his rating in scope month;
+- few bug-fixes in report service (work in progress);
+- now rejecting process of student ratings works as must.
+- now head of group/so can approve/reject or leave unchanged student ratings;
+- fixed problem where status of approve student ratings shows incorrect (test in progress);
+- implemented REST-request to see current application version and build number;
+- refactored RatingDTO due implementing new process of approving student ratings;
+- fixed and refactored queries which bound with rating;
+- fixed sql-insert static data statement because some statement have duplicated items which violated process of application work.